shintaromidorima/Advance-Comprog.Final-Project/README.md

 ![Screenshots](Screenshots/3.png)

-If you’re struggling in mental health, this is the recommended video
+If you’re struggling in Mental Health, this is the recommended video

 ![Screenshots](Screenshots/4.png)

-A fine mental health will also recommend a video on how to maintain it.
+A fine Mental Health will also recommend a video on how to maintain it.

 ![Screenshots](Screenshots/5.png)